dhananjay-shahane/KotakNeoTrade/replit.md

 - ✅ Updated CSV storage format to include proper headers ("market watch, symbol 1, symbol 2, symbol 3...")
 - ✅ Improved symbol search input in addSymbolModal with enhanced autocomplete suggestions based on first letter matching
 - ✅ Added comprehensive search and pagination controls for all custom watchlist cards
+- ✅ Fixed symbolSearchInput autocomplete functionality with safe element access
+- ✅ Fixed "List name is required for loadWatchlistMarketData" error by updating function calls
+- ✅ Removed refresh and export buttons from Custom Watchlists table footer as requested
+- ✅ Enhanced error handling and null checks for DOM elements in JavaScript functions

 **Case 1: Trade Signal Notifications to External Users**
 - Triggers when admin creates new trading signals